giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

       - 'pol,pol: 1.0 - 0.40*np.exp(-((z-5.0)**2)/(2*(2.0**2)))'

 ```

-The engine connects sections based on their **creation order**.
-The first polygon defined at the start automatically matches the first polygon defined at the end.

 > **Note**
 > Creation order defines the **geometric pairing**.
 Polygon names are used to **assign and track physical laws** (e.g., `W(z)`) along the section field.